Updated July 2026

 Alexandria, Virginia

 Lt.
-Colonel Kevin R. Hooker is a Clinical Social Worker assigned to the Mental Health Flight, 87th Operational Medical Readiness Squadron, 87th Medical Group, 87th Air Base Wing, Joint Base McGuire-Dix-Lakehurst, New Jersey as the Mental Health Flight Commander.
+Colonel Kevin R. Hooker is a Clinical Social Worker assigned to the Mental Health Flight, 87th Operational Medical Readiness Squadron, 87th Medical Group, 87th Air Base Wing, Joint Base McGuire-Dix-Lakehurst, New Jersey, as the Mental Health Flight Commander.
 As Flight Command, he oversees mental health operations for 86,000 beneficiaries, 3 elements, and over 15,000 annual appointments.
 Additionally, he is the Biomedical Sciences Executive Officer, mentoring 22 officers among 10 different career fields.
 Major Hooker is a Board Certified Diplomat in Clinical Social Work and is licensed as an Independent Social Worker in the State of Ohio.

 Lt.
 Colonel Hooker was born in 1980, in Lima, Ohio, where he graduated from Lima Senior High School in 1998.
-He graduated Summa Cum Laude and with departmental honors from Wittenberg University with a Bachelor of Arts Degree in Political Science and Sociology in 2002.
-He went on to earn a Master's Degree in Social Work from the University of Michigan School of Social Work in 2005 with a focus in Interpersonal Practice and Children, Youth, and Families.
+He graduated Summa Cum Laude and with departmental honors from Wittenberg University with a bachelor's degree in Political Science and Sociology in 2002.
+He went on to earn a master's in Social Work from the University of Michigan School of Social Work in 2005 with a focus in Interpersonal Practice and Children, Youth, and Families.
 He entered the Air Force in March 2008 after receiving a direct commission as a first lieutenant in the Biomedical Science Corps.
 Lt.
 Colonel Hooker completed a nine-month social work residency program at Wright Patterson AFB.
 In 2011, he deployed to Craig Joint Theatre Hospital, Bagram Air Field, Afghanistan in support of Operation Enduring Freedom as the sole Combat Stress Clinical Social Worker and the Sexual Assault Clinician for Regional Command East and North supporting over 60,000 troops.

-Class of 2005
+Class of 2008

 Springfield, Ohio